Stellar masses of optically dark galaxies: uncertainty introduced by the attenuation law and star-formation histories: Conclusions

 Quantitatively (see Table~\ref{table:result}), the rising SFH base prior yields stellar masses that are lower by $\simeq0.2-0.4$ dex compared to the constant SFH base prior across all three galaxies (e.g., from $\log M_\star=10.36$ to $10.74$ for S1, $10.95$ to $11.22$ for S2, and $10.31$ to $10.51$ for S3), reflecting the systematically younger mass-weighted ages inferred under the rising SFH preference of the prior.
 In contrast, the inferred $\mathrm{SFR}_{50}$ values are relatively insensitive to the choice of SFH base prior, remaining consistent within uncertainties for all three sources despite the differences in the recovered stellar masses.
 Importantly, at these stellar masses and SFRs, all three systems are consistent with expectations from galaxy formation models in the context of the $\Lambda$CDM cosmology.
 However, the implied integrated star-formation efficiencies for S2 and S3 are still high, e.g., these systems formed very efficiently during the epoch of reionisation.

 Our analysis highlights the critical importance of carefully selecting the priors for SFH and dust attenuation when performing SED fitting, as they can substantially influence the inferred physical properties of high-redshift galaxies, in particular systems with high dust attenuation such as DSFGs.
+We also note that, for the most FIR-luminous objects, the implied dust columns can correspond to $A_{\rm V}\sim10^2-10^3$, meaning that rest-frame optical constraints (including F444W at $z\gtrsim2$) may not sample the full stellar population and should not be interpreted as a robust proxy for total stellar mass.
+In this high-extinction regime, both the uniqueness of complex SFH inferences from the optical–NIR SED and the interpretation of rest-optical morphologies warrant caution, and resolving these systematics will require deeper long-wavelength constraints and/or spatially resolved multi-band analyses.